yeya24/thanos/docs/components/receive.md

                                  TLS CA to verify clients against.
 If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
-      --remote-write.server-tls-cert=""
-                                 TLS Certificate for HTTP server, leave blank to disable TLS.
-      --remote-write.server-tls-key=""
-                                 TLS Key for the HTTP server, leave blank to disable TLS.
-      --remote-write.server-tls-client-ca=""
-                                 TLS CA to verify clients against.
-If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
       --tsdb.path="./data"       Data directory of TSDB.
       --label=key="value" ...
 External labels to announce.
 This flag will be removed in the future when handling multiple